ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

 ## Configure Varnish and Fastly

-The configuration of [[= product_name =]] for using Varnish or Fastly requires a few steps, starting with configuring proxy.
+The configuration of eZ Platform for using Varnish or Fastly requires a few steps, starting with configuring proxy.

 ### Configure Symfony front controller